HubRise/website/content/apps/just-eat-flyt/faqs/en/orders-not-sent.md

 ### Menu not Pushed

 If you have not pushed your menu to Just Eat, you will not receive any orders.
+If you have pushed the menu but asked Just Eat support to update it on your behalf, the connexion with HubRise could be broken.
+In both these cases, you need to push the menu again.

 For more information on how to push your menu, see [Push the Catalog](/apps/just-eat-flyt/push-catalog).

 ### OrderPad not Switched on